Christophe Crénel

 Christophe Crénel is a journalist, radio and television host, photographer, and French musician born on September 2, 1964.

 He worked as a journalist for France Info and was also a radio host on Oüi FM, France Inter, and Mouv', as well as a columnist for France Musique.
 He was also a prominent figure on the television channel M6, where he presented music shows such as Culture Rock, Fanzine, and Plus vite que la musique between 1994 and 1999.

 As a musician (singer-guitarist), he released an album called Tous Superman with the group Amok, an EP titled Every little moment with the electro project Popelek, and a record called Universale douleur with the electronic rock project Juge Fulton featuring Arnaud Cessinas from Les Sales Majestés.

-As a photographer, he created two photo exhibitions based on his visits to New York: Macadam Cow Boy.
+As a photographer, he created two photo exhibitions based on his visits to New York City: Macadam Cow Boy.
 In 2021, he published Big Bang, Musiciens du nouveau monde, a book about the new French music scene (Les éditions Braquage), accompanied by an exhibition at Café de la Danse in Paris.

 Biography

 Beginnings

-Trained in journalism, radio hosting, and technical radio at Studio Ecole de France in Issy-les-Moulineaux, Crénel began his career as a journalist at RMC Proche Orient in 1985 during a period marked by turmoil (the Lebanese Civil War, French hostage crisis, and Iran-Iraq War).
+Trained in journalism, radio hosting, and technical radio at Studio Ecole de France in Issy-les-Moulineaux, Crénel began his career as a journalist at RMC Proche Orient in 1985 during a period marked by turmoil (the Lebanese Civil War, French hostage crisis, and Iran–Iraq War).

 In 1988, he moved to Radio France where he became one of the youngest presenters for France Info.
 He worked there for six years on the continuous news radio station, during which he shared his passion for music through a weekly column called Toute la musique.